tmoran18/wallet-manager/README.md

 <img src="public/transaction_model.png">
 <br>
 <br>
 I then started on the add transaction component.
-I decided to keep the business logic with the component to save having to pass props around.
+I decided to keep the business logic with the component to save having to pass props around.<br>

 I decided to go with a form style to add/update transactions.
 I probably spent a little longer than I would have liked on the form.
 Controlled inputs can be a little tedious.
 I hadn't had to deal with controlled selects & options dropdowns yet so that was interesting.
 If doing a bigger project I think reaching for a library such as formik would be advantageous.